Share On Social!

 “The general lack of cardiovascular disease benefit observed for substitution or replacement within animal-based saturated fat foods, despite potential differences in saturated fat content, further highlights the importance of evaluating dietary exposures at the food level,” the scientific report states.

-Sustainable, plant-rich diets are beneficial not only to human nutrition, but several other aspects including disease prevention, health equity, food system security, and even reduce greenhouse gas footprint, according to FoodTank.
+Sustainable, plant-rich diets are beneficial not only to human nutrition.
+They’re also critical to disease prevention, food system security, and even greenhouse gas reductions, according to FoodTank.

 “If two-thirds of those meals made changes consistent with the scientific report like replacing beef tacos with bean tacos, total greenhouse gas emissions would be reduced by 65 percent—the equivalent of taking 4.2 million gas-powered cars off the road for one year,” FoodTank states.